thegenemyers/FASTGA/README.md

 ```

 ALNshow produces a printed listing of a subset of the local alignments contained in the specified
-.1aln file, where one can optionally view the alignments in a BLAST like format.
-If just the 1-ALN is given
+ALN file, where one can optionally view the alignments in a BLAST like format.
+If just the ALN is given
 as an argument then every alignment is displayed.
-If a single range is given in addition, then only
+If a single selection is given in addition, then only
-those alignments whose interval in the 1st genome intersects the range are displayed.
+those alignments whose interval in the 1st genome intersects the selection are displayed.
-If a pair of ranges are given then those alignments where its interval in the 1st genome intersects
+If a pair of selections are given then those alignments where its interval in the 1st genome intersects
-the 1st range and its interval in the 2nd genome intersects the 2nd range are displayed.
+the 1st selection and its interval in the 2nd genome intersects the 2nd selection are displayed.
 See the documentation for [GDBshow](#GDBshow) for a detailed explanation of the format and meaning
-of ranges.
+of selections.

-The command must have access to the one or two GDB's from which the 1-ALN file was derived.
+The command must have access to the one or two source files from which the ALN file was derived.
+This can be either a Fasta file, a ONEcode SEQ file, or a GDB depending on how the ALN file was created.
+For example, if FastGA is run on two FASTA files without the -k option then the recorded sources
+will be the FASTA file.
+But with the -k option, then the GDB's (that are kept) are recorded.
-So the path, both relative and absolute, of these is recorded within the 1-ALNfile at the time
+The path, both relative and absolute, of these sources is recorded within the ALN file at the time
 it is created.
-So one should be careful not to move or rename these GDBs, the one exception being
+So one should be careful not to move, rename, or remove the sources, the one exception being
 if you move them so that when you call ALNshow they are at the same relative location from the
 current directory as was true at the time of creation.
-If you do have to rename or otherwise move the GDBs, then you can change the 1-ALN file's internal
-references to the new GDB locations with [ALNreset](#ALNreset).
+If you do have to rename or otherwise move the source files, then you can change the ALN file's internal references to their new locations with [ALNreset](#ALNreset).

 If the -a or -r option is set then an alignment of the local alignment is displayed.
 The -a option puts exactly -w columns per segment of the display, whereas the -r option